-- (1) A safety data sheet for a hazardous chemical must: - (a) contain unit measures expressed in Australian legal units of measurement under the National Measurement Act 1960 of the Commonwealth; and - (b) state the date it was last reviewed or, if it has not been reviewed, the date it was prepared; and - (c) state the name, and the Australian address and business telephone number of: - (i) the manufacturer; or - (ii) the importer; and - (d) state an Australian business telephone number from which information about the chemical can be obtained in an emergency; and - (e) be in English. - (2) A safety data sheet for a hazardous chemical must state the following information about the chemical: - (a) Section 1: Identification: Product identifier and chemical identity; - (b) Section 2: Hazard(s) identification; - (c) Section 3: Composition and information on ingredients, in accordance with Schedule 8; - (d) Section 4: First aid measures; - (e) Section 5: Firefighting measures; - (f) Section 6: Accidental release measures; - (g) Section 7: Handling and storage, including how the chemical may be safely used; - (h) Section 8: Exposure controls and personal protection; - (i) Section 9: Physical and chemical properties; - (j) Section 10: Stability and reactivity; - (k) Section 11: Toxicological information;
+- (1) A safety data sheet for a hazardous chemical must:

+- (a) contain unit measures expressed in Australian legal units of measurement under the National Measurement Act 1960 of the Commonwealth; and

+- (b) state the date it was last reviewed or, if it has not been reviewed, the date it was prepared; and

+- (c) state the name, and the Australian address and business telephone number of:

+- (i) the manufacturer; or

+- (ii) the importer; and

+- (d) state an Australian business telephone number from which information about the chemical can be obtained in an emergency; and

+- (e) be in English.

+- (2) A safety data sheet for a hazardous chemical must state the following information about the chemical:

+- (a) Section 1: Identification;

+- (b) Section 2: Hazard(s) identification;

+- (c) Section 3: Composition and information on ingredients, in accordance with Schedule 8;

+- (d) Section 4: First aid measures;

+- (e) Section 5: Firefighting measures;

+- (f) Section 6: Accidental release measures;

+- (g) Section 7: Handling and storage;

+- (h) Section 8: Exposure controls and personal protection;

+- (i) Section 9: Physical and chemical properties;

+- (j) Section 10: Stability and reactivity;

+- (k) Section 11: Toxicological information;

 - (1) Section 12: Ecological information;

 - (m) Section 13: Disposal considerations;

-- (n) Section 14: Transport information;

-- (o) Section 15: Regulatory information;

-- (p) Section 16: Any other relevant information.

-- (3) The safety data sheet must use the headings and be set out in the order set out in subclause (2).

-- (4) The safety data sheet must be in English.
+- (n) Section 14: Transport information; - (o) Section 15: Regulatory information; - (p) Section 16: Any other relevant information. - (3) The safety data sheet must use the headings and be set out in the order set out in subclause (2). - (4) The safety data sheet must be in English.